 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-How these Apple Pie Overnight Oats Work:
+How to make Apple Pie Overnight Oats

 There’s no cooking necessary for overnight oats!
 All you do is prep the oats with liquid (usually milk), stick it in the fridge, and let the oats “soak” overnight.